datacarpentry/image-processing/episodes/06-blurring.md

 ![](fig/gaussian-blurred.png){alt='Blurred image'}

-## Visualizing Blurring
+## Visualising Blurring

 Somebody said once "an image is worth a thousand words".
-What is actually happening to the image pixels when we apply blurring may be difficult to grasp, let's now visualize the effects of blurring from a different perspective.
+What is actually happening to the image pixels when we apply blurring may be difficult to grasp, let's now visualise the effects of blurring from a different perspective.

 Let's use the petri-dish image from previous episodes: